AdaCore/training_material/courses/spark_essentials/080_subprogram_contracts/02-frame_condition.rst

         pragma Assert (P.Y = 2); -- unproved

 ----------------------------
-What is a Frame Condition?
+What Is a Frame Condition?
 ----------------------------

 * A :dfn:`frame condition` defines which part of the data is unchanged in a block of code